Kwame Evans Jr.

-Kwame Gumo "KJ" Evans Jr. (born August 2, 2004) is an American college basketball player for the Oregon Ducks of the Big Ten Conference.
+Kwame Gumo "KJ" Evans Jr. (born August 2, 2004) is an American college basketball player for the Villanova Wildcats of the Big East Conference.
+He previously played for the Oregon Ducks.

 High school career

-Evans attends Montverde Academy in Montverde, Florida.
+Evans attended Montverde Academy in Montverde, Florida.
 He transferred to Montverde from Baltimore Polytechnic Institute after his sophomore year.
 During his junior year, he helped lead Montverde to its second straight GEICO Nationals title and the school's third consecutive national championship overall, where he averaged 8 points and 6 rebounds over three games in the postseason.
 On January 24, 2023, Evans was selected as a McDonald's All-American.

 Recruiting

 Evans was considered a five-star recruit by ESPN and Rivals, and a four-star recruit by 247Sports.
 On August 2, 2022, he committed to playing college basketball for Oregon over offers from Arizona, Auburn and Kentucky.